Cutting Board Care

 • Onion ghosts & fish memories: scrub with half a lemon and a handful of coarse salt, rinse, dry.

-• Knife scars: a light hand-sand with 320-grit followed by a finish refresh erases the worst of them.
+• Knife scars: a light hand-sand with 320-grit followed by a fresh coat of Timber Silk erases the worst of them.

 • Raw meat: wash promptly with hot soapy water and dry standing up.
 Wood is naturally inhospitable to bacteria, but promptness is the real hygiene.